 Collaborative partner in UNESCO/UNAOC MILID UNITWIN program

-CMIL represents the University and SMC in its designation as the Global Chair of media and information literacy in the US.
+CMIL represents the University and Klein College in its designation as the Global Chair of media and information literacy in the US.
 This designation connects CMIL to a select group of Universities worldwide collaborating on global media and information literacy initiatives.

 United National Education, Scientific and Cultural Organization (UNESCO)